-This Master Subscription Agreement for Risk Manager (this “Agreement”) is between Fugue, Inc. and the individual or entity identified in the Order Form that references this Agreement who places an order to subscribe to Fugue Risk Manager.
+This Master Service Agreement for Risk Manager (this “Agreement”) is between Fugue, Inc. and the individual or entity identified in the Order Form that references this Agreement who places an order to subscribe to Fugue Risk Manager.
 Once executed by the parties, each Order Form will become a part of this Agreement.

 Fugue makes available to its customers via the Internet a service known as Risk Manager that enforces security and policy compliance and enforcement for cloud infrastructure (the “Service”); and